 Activity 3 – MOON SURFACE

-Craters, visible by the naked eye on the surface of the moon, were created by collisions with space rocks between 4.1 and 3.8 billion years ago.
-As the moon is not geologically active like the earth, the craters remain.
-Without wind or rain, scientists believe the surface of the moon to be relatively untouched.
+Craters, visible by the naked eye on the moon’s surface, were created by collisions with space rocks between 4.1 and 3.8 billion years ago.
+The cavities remain as the moon is not geologically active like the Earth.
+Scientists believe the moon’s surface is relatively untouched without wind or rain.
 Today people are exploring life on the moon as a way station on the way to life on Mars!
-Research Life on Mthe Moon for people.

 Activity 4 – Moon Trees

-More than 400 trees on Earth actually came from the moon from a lunar orbit.
+More than 400 trees on Earth came from the moon from a lunar orbit.
 One astronaut, Stuart Roosa, Apollo 14, carried a small pouch of seeds on an orbital flight to the moon.
-Returning to earth, the seeds were planted in different cities, states, and even countries as “ moon trees”.
-Most of them are doing just fine back on earth!
+Returning to Earth, the seeds planted in different cities, states, and countries became called “moon trees.”
+Most of them are doing just fine back on Earth!

 Draw and label some of the trees whose seeds traveled to the moon and back!